PorTfolio

 Stoneware, glass

-My obsession with furniture design really solidified when I visited Denmark in 2017.
+My obsession with furniture design solidified when I visited Denmark for the first time in 2017.
 Since then, I dreamed of designing and making furniture of my own.
 I felt limited by my lack of experience with traditional building techniques but I decided to use the ceramics skills and resources I had to make furniture on my own terms that was authentic to my creative expression.
-Side Table No. 1 acted as a proof-of-concept to quickly prototype my idea for ceramic furniture before venturing into more complex designs.
+Side Table No. 1 acted as a proof-of-concept to prototype my idea for a ceramic table before venturing into more complex designs.

 Family Tree